google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ```

 Warning: For cross-origin resources, make sure your CORS headers are set
-properly as opaque responses retrieved with `fetch(videoFileUrl, { mode:
+properly because opaque responses retrieved with `fetch(videoFileUrl, { mode:
 'no-cors' })` are not allowed to feed any video or audio element.

 ### Support

-As it is not supported in every browser yet, you may want to detect its
+Link preload is not supported in every browser yet.
+You may want to detect its
 availability with the snippet below.

 ```